CanyonTurtle/dvhs-devteams/docs/articles/drivetrains.md

 - Can be more mechanically efficent considering how they do have as much "play" as sprockets
 - With a large selection of gear sizes and thicknesses, can be adaptable to many situations
 - No chain to snap or get caught

 Cons for Gears:
 - When using in a drive train, it is inneffcient to have a large "chain" of gears as seen in the above pictures
-- Gears need more vertical clearence and consideration must be made about the contact with field and game object Pros for Sprockets
+- Gears need more vertical clearence and consideration must be made about the contact with field and game object

+Pros for Sprockets:
 - Better than gears for transmitting power over distance
 - May be optimal for linking the front and back of your drive train together if you put sprocket, motor, and wheel on the same axle
-- You will have no "idler" wheel or sprocket in that configuration Cons for Sprockets
+- You will have no "idler" wheel or sprocket in that configuration

+Cons for Sprockets:
 - Sometimes the spacing between the sprockets may not result in an integer number of chain being used, resulting in the requirement of a tensioner.
 - Adding a more than 2 sprockets especially if all of them are co-linear may result in a un-even tension on the sprockets not on the end of the loop.